-cannot be forced on individuals; it must be voluntary.

-- Most managers in a corporation are not capable of being successful corporate entrepreneurs. - ii.
-Those that emerge must be allowed to carry a project through to completion. - iii.
-A corporate entrepreneur falls in love with the new venture and will do almost anything to ensure its success. - h.
-The seventh characteristic is a reward system. - The corporate entrepreneur needs to be appropriately rewarded for the energy and effort expended on the new venture. - ii.
-An equity position in the new venture is one of the best motivational rewards. - i.
-A corporate environment favorable for corporate entrepreneurship has sponsors and champions throughout the organization who not only support the creative activity but also have the planning flexibility to establish new
+E AND TEACHING NOTES cannot be forced on individuals; it must be voluntary. i.
+Most managers in a corporation are not capable of being successful corporate entrepreneurs.
+Discussion point: Going back to your students' first or current job, if their boss ii.
+Those that emerge must be allowed to carry a project through to completion. gave them complete power, what mig they change to encourage entrepreneurship?
+Be specific. iii.
+A corporate entrepreneur falls in love with the new venture and will do almost anything to ensure its success. h.
+The seventh characteristic is a reward system.
+The corporate entrepreneur needs to be appropriately rewarded for the energy and effort expended on the new venture. ii.
+An equity position in the new venture is one of the best motivational rewards. i.
+A corporate environment favorable for corporate entrepreneurship has sponsors and champions throughout the organization who not only support the creative activity but also have the planning flexibility to establish new objectives and directions as needed.